Chen Liang-gee: Early life and education

 Chen was born in September 1956.
 He comes from a rural, peanut-farming family.
 Chen earned his bachelor's degree, master's degree, and Ph.D., all in electrical engineering from National Cheng Kung University in 1979, 1981, and 1986, respectively.

 Academic career

 Chen is a professor of electrical engineering at National Taiwan University.
 He does research on video coding, circuits, chips, algorithms, and signal processing.
 From 2009 to 2012, he was deputy dean of college of EECS.
 From 2013 to 2016, he was the EVP of academic and research at National Taiwan University.
 Chen is a Fellow of the Institute of Electrical and Electronics Engineers from 2001.

 Political career

 Chen was appointed deputy minister of education on 20 April 2016 by Premier-designate Lin Chuan.
 In February 2017, Chen was named Minister of Science and Technology.
-As technology minister, Chen supported the Tsai Ing-wen administration's Forward-looking Infrastructure Construction Project, and sought to expand the use of educational technology and artificial intelligence in Taiwan.
+As technology minister, Chen supported the Tsai Ing-wen administration's Forward-looking Infrastructure Development Program, and sought to expand the use of educational technology and artificial intelligence in Taiwan.
 Chen remained technology minister under Lin and his successors William Lai and Su Tseng-chang.
 Chen resigned his post on 14 May 2020.